Skip to content

 Reading / 2026-05/2026-05-14t223612-the-perils-of-ai-to-the-software-engineering-profession

-Argues that vibe coding — shipping AI-generated code without review or testing — poses serious risks from atrophied developer skills and compounding LLM errors to catastrophic failures in safety-critical systems like nuclear infrastructure and aviation.
+Argues that "vibe coding" — shipping AI-generated code without review or testing — is reckless, causes skill atrophy, and is categorically incompatible with safety-critical systems like nuclear infrastructure or flight control software.

 Read at the source →